Work hard, play hard. Does this sound like you? For a lot of men, it’s a lifestyle they know all too well.

 Stress can play a big role in men's ability to prioritize certain areas of their life.
 It’s no wonder why so many of them struggle to make healthy lifestyle choices.

-“People tend to live more of a sedentary life these days,” says Dr. Tariq Shivji, family physician at HealthOne.
-“They might not eat great due to stress levels and working long hours.
+“People tend to live more of a sedentary life these days,” says Dr. Tariq Shivji, a Family Physician at HealthOne.
+“This can also be related to a poor diet and high stress levels.
 Most people aren’t able to get the time to take care of themselves as a whole.”

 This can be especially common in male patients.
 When men neglect themselves, it can lead to certain health risks in the future.
 The key is to actively make healthier lifestyle choices and seek preventative screening from a family doctor.